thatslifescience/github_dev/_posts/2017-04-03-Should-I-use-sex-or-gender-pt-1-AKrentzel.md

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/139839751@N06/33661714231/in/dateposted-friend/" title="20170403_AKrentzel_Fig2"><img src="https://c1.staticflickr.com/3/2819/33661714231_fe8515de88_b.jpg" width="1024" height="768" alt="20170403_AKrentzel_Fig2"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>

 **Figure 2** Manes on male lions are an example of secondary sex characteristics that develop after puberty.
 These characteristics are usually driven by hormones that are released as animals become reproductively mature.
-Source: [Pixabay](https://pixabay.com/en/lions-animal-male-female-lions-175934/)

 Alright, so that gets sex out of the way.
 What about "gender"?
 Gender might seem more nuanced at first, but I'm going to argue to you that in many ways both what makes up sex and what makes up gender can be just as complicated.